MythicalFlame/SpigotModding/README.md

 #### Custom Entities
 Not supported yet, medium priority.
 #### Custom Blocks
 Will take a lot of work, for now you can create a customItem for minimal functionality, but it will become a regular block when you place it.
+Experimental API expected in 0.8.0